yashwanth-yasp/devops-notes/Devops Training Summary.md

 		- When Pod A sends a packet to Pod B on another node, the CNI plugin on Node 1 **encapsulates** the original packet (Source: `10.1.1.2`, Dest: `10.1.2.2`) inside a new packet.
 This outer packet is addressed from Node 1's IP to Node 2's IP.
 		- The CNI plugin on Node 2 receives the packet, **decapsulates** it to reveal the original packet, and forwards it to Pod B.
 	- **Pod-to-Service Communication**
-		- When you send traffic to a Service's `ClusterIP`, `kube-proxy` intercepts it.
+		- When you send traffic to a Service's `ClusterIP`, `kube-proxy` intercepts it (for the benifit of explaination).
 It uses the node's underlying networking subsystem (`iptables` or `IPVS`) to randomly pick one of the healthy backend pods for that Service and changes the packet's destination IP to that pod's real IP.
 		- If it's a service name, the request is forwarded to the coredns pod which will act as a reverse proxy dns server
 - **Kubernetes Volumes**
 	- The kubelet contacts the CSI (Container Storage Interface) to make api calls to the Cloud provider to attach the cloud storage to the node VM and then mounts that directory on the host